 - 1/4 teaspoon finely ground black pepper

-1 Bring a large, wide (12 inches) pot, half-full of salted water (2 teaspoons of salt for 2 quarts of water) to a boil.
+1 Heat a pot of water, clean the leeks: Bring a large, wide (12 inches) pot, half-full of salted water (2 teaspoons of salt for 2 quarts of water) to a boil.
 While the water is heating, clean the leeks, keeping them whole.

 To do this, first rinse off any visible dirt from the leeks.
 Then, use the tip of a sharp knife to pierce the leek just a little bit below the point where the leek's shaft opens up into separate leaves.

-4 Make the vinaigrette by placing the oil, vinegar, mustard, salt, and pepper, in a jar and whisking until well emulsified.
+5 Make the vinaigrette: Place the olive oil, vinegar, mustard, salt, and pepper, in a jar and whisk until well emulsified.

 Alternative serving suggestion: cut the marinated leeks crosswise into 1-inch long segments and serve with strips of roasted red bell peppers that have been marinating in the same vinaigrette.